 However, people often forget that honey is, chemically speaking, sugar, lacking vitamins and minerals (*).

 Therefore, any health benefit of the combination comes exclusively from garlic but not from honey.

-In addition, the high fructose and glucose content of honey harms the liver and endocrine system, which is why it can counteract any effects of garlic.
+In addition, honey’s high fructose and glucose content harms the liver and endocrine system, which is why it can counteract any effects of garlic.

 However, this problem is quickly solved by eating garlic without added sugar, like honey.

 Unlike honey, ginger is a potent partner of the allium plant.
 Like garlic, ginger has antioxidant and anti-inflammatory properties (Shan et al. 20056).